dakshaau/WaterTracker/README.md

 # WaterTracker
-An android app to track the amount of water filtered by your water filter to help you know when to replace it.
+An easy-to-use android app to track the amount of water filtered by your water filter to help you know when to replace it.

+Technologies used:
+- HTML5
+- CSS
+- JavaScript
+- jQuery

+Packages used:
+- Bootstrap

+Platfrom used:
+- Apache Cordova